IBE160/SG-Gruppe-A/proposal.md

 AI CV & Job Application Assistant

 ## Background
 Many job seekers spend hours tailoring their CVs and cover letters without knowing how to make them stand out or pass automated screening systems.
 Recruiters increasingly rely on AI-based Applicant Tracking Systems (ATS) that filter applications by keywords and relevance, causing qualified candidates to be rejected before human review.
+We can also see that there is a trend, where people make job CVs better and cover letters with AI, and we want to be a part of this trend. see @docs/research-AI-CV-cover-letter-trend-2025-11-01.md

 ## Purpose
 To create an AI-powered web application that analyzes CVs and job postings to generate optimized, personalized cover letters.
-The system identifies missing qualifications, suggests improvements, and helps users understand how AI evaluates applications in modern recruitment.
+The system identifies missing qualifications, suggests improvements, and helps users understand how AI evaluates applications in modern recruitment. there are some competetors doing some of the same, but we want to do it better, and get more users and others. see @docs/research-competitive-2025-10-30.md

 ## Target Users
 Students, graduates, and professionals who want to improve their job applications, increase their chances of passing ATS filters, and gain insight into AI-driven hiring processes.

 ## Core Functionality